RockKeeper/homeassistant-sonos-spotify/README.md

 # homeassistant-sonos-spotify

 ### NOT INSTALLABLE!
-PLACEHOLDERS HAVE TO BE REPLACED AT media_player.py
+Placeholders have to be replaced at media_player.py at line 1586, 1590, 1591 and 1592

+### Status
 this project is intended to work around the problem that sonos players are not listed via the soptify connect api.
 For this I have modified the Sonos integration so that it gets the data such as playlists,